 Completing the medical exam is much easier than going to your average doctor’s appointment.
 There’s no sitting forever in a waiting room only to get a requisition form for bloodwork that needs to be done at a separate clinic.

-Answering “yes” to certain questions will just reduce the amount of coverage you’ll be eligible for or increase the amount you’ll have to pay in premiums.
-But with other questions, answering “yes” could mean that you’ll be out of luck for coverage.
-For example, you could get disqualified for no medical coverage if you’ve had a recent health scare (e.g., heart attack or stroke), have an upcoming surgery, or been recently charged with impaired driving.
-In case you need it, here’s yet another reason not to drink and drive!
+For example, you could get disqualified for no medical coverage if you’ve had a recent health scare (e.g., heart attack or stroke), have an upcoming surgery, are living with complications due to an illness like HIV, or been recently charged with impaired driving.